kietbl/Write-up/NiteCTF2022/README.md

 ![](https://i.imgur.com/KoTp9sr.png)

-And this time, I realise what is x = 5 means, I just need to subtract 5 ASCII offsets from each character of the ciphertext to get the original string.
+And this time, I realise what is x = 5 means, I just need to subtract 5 ASCII values from each character of the ciphertext to get the original string.

 ![](https://i.imgur.com/LTXogRq.png)